ar-cyber/NSMBU-Randomizer/readme.md

 # NSMB U/U Deluxe/NSLU randomizer

-This mod effectively shuffles the level files of New Super (Mario Bros/Luigi) U/U Deluxe files.
-It can be used with some other games, although untested.
+This mod effectively shuffles the level files of New Super (Mario Bros/Luigi) U. It can be used with some other games, although untested.
 <br><br>
 Thanks to <a href="https://github.com/Arulo165">Arulo165</a>, there is now an item randomizer present in a subdirectory.
 Deploy that like you would deploy any other mod for NSMBU/NSLU.
 Currently only supports EU roms.